Speakers Bureau

 On March 10, 2015, Angel Gonzalez was exonerated after serving over 20 years in prison for a rape that he did not commit.

-In 1994, Gonzalez was misidentified by a rape victim as the man who attacked her when police used a highly unreliable and suggestive identification procedure.
-After he was arrested, he was then misled by police into signing a false confession.
-Despite having four alibi witnesses testify in his defense in court, Gonzalez was wrongfully convicted of aggravated sexual assault and aggravated kidnapping and was sentenced to 40 years in prison.
-Although Gonzalez maintained his innocence from the beginning, it wasn’t until 2013 that he was finally able to prove his innocence through DNA testing.
-Today he is a member of the Innocence Project Exoneree Advisory Group.
+In 1994, Mr. Gonzalez was misidentified as the attacker when police used a highly unreliable and suggestive identification procedure.
+After he was arrested, he was misled by police into signing a false confession.
+Despite having four alibi witnesses testify in his defense in court, Mr. Gonzalez was wrongly convicted of aggravated sexual assault and aggravated kidnapping and was sentenced to 40 years in prison.

-Sanchez was only 17 when, after an eight-hour interrogation by police without a lawyer or guardian present, he signed a confession taking responsibility for the 1992 murder of his girlfriend.
-The confession was the only evidence linking him to the crime, and it was taken under circumstances now known to be associated with false confessions.
+Mr. Sanchez was only 17, when, after an eight-hour interrogation by police without a lawyer or guardian present, he signed a confession taking responsibility for the 1992 murder of his girlfriend.
+The confession was the only evidence linking him to the crime, and it was obtained under conditions now known to be associated with false confessions.
 The statement was also at odds with physical evidence collected in the case.

 Exonerated and Freed People Cornelius Dupree